szabgab/wis-python-bootcamp-2023-12/day4/README.md

 Third lecture

 00:00 - A module file
-06:50 - Packeges are modules
+06:50 - Packages are modules
 10:20 - Testing
 16:45 - Test a function with pytest
 25:05 - A test failure